algolia/docsearch/docs/README.md

 Any new Pull Request to the documentation will trigger a deploy preview build.

-Netlify is configured to run `./scripts/netlify-deploy-preview` on each new PR (check `netlify.toml` for details).
+Netlify runs `./scripts/netlify-deploy-preview` on each new PR (check `netlify.toml` for details).

 This script will first check if changes were made to the `./docs` subfolder in